Tatiana Radkevich is a Russian-Swiss concert pianist and organist; she lives with her family in Mellingen (Switzerland).

-She gave her first solo concert at the age of 11 and performed with an orchestra the same year.
-Ever since then, she has had regular solo tours and performed with Russian orchestras (Russian National Orchestra, Russian State Symphonic Cinematographic Orchestra, The State Hermitage Orchestra, Ulyanovsk State Academic Symphonic Orchestra), as well as orchestras of Ukraine and Switzerland.
+She gave her first solo concert at the age of eleven and performed with an orchestra the same year.
+Ever since then, she has regular solo tours and performes with Russian orchestras (Russian National Orchestra, Russian State Symphonic Cinematographic Orchestra, The State Hermitage Orchestra, Ulyanovsk State Academic Symphonic Orchestra), as well as orchestras of Ukraine and Switzerland.

-At the age of 14, Tatyana enters the Central Music School at Moscow Tchaikovsky Conservatory, class of Kira Shashkina.
-A year later, she is awarded her first international prize by becoming the winner of the Virtuosi per Musica di Pianoforte youth contest held in Ústí nad Labem, Czech Republic (1999).
+At the age of 14, Tatiana enters the Central Music School at Moscow Tchaikovsky Conservatory, class of Kira Shashkina.
+A year later, she is awarded her first international prize by becoming the winner of Virtuosi per Musica di Pianoforte, a youth contest held in Ústí nad Labem (Czech Republic).

 During her years of graduate and postgraduate studies, she gains major experience in chamber performances: besides studying at the chamber ensemble class of Tigran Alikhanov, she had numerous performances as illustrator at the Chamber Ensemble Department, was engaged at the Conservatory as concertmaster for the classes of trombone and violin (2011–2013).
-Her talent for ensemble performances is acknowledged by a number of prizes: 2009 – best concertmaster diploma at George Enescu International Contest in Bucharest (Romania); 2010 – best concertmaster diploma at Aram Khachaturian International Contest in Yerevan (Armenia); 2011 — Grand Prix at the International Music Contest in Padua (Italy).
-At the same time, Tatiana continues her development as solo artist: in 2012, she is awarded Berta Reingbald Special Prize for best piano transcription performance at Emil Gilels International Piano Contest.
+Her talent for ensemble performances is acknowledged by several prizes: 2009 – Best Concertmaster Diploma at George Enescu International Competition in Bucharest (Romania); 2010 – Best Concertmaster Diploma at Aram Khachaturian International Contest in Yerevan (Armenia); 2011 — Grand Prix at the International Music Contest in Padua (Italy).
+At the same time, Tatiana continues her development as a solo artist: in 2012, she is awarded Berta Reingbald Special Prize for best piano transcription performance at Emil Gilels International Piano Competition.

 Since 2013, Tatiana’s life is closely related to Switzerland, as she enters Zürich University of the Arts, class of Konstantin Scherbakov.
 At the same time, it was while being abroad that she mastered a new instrument — the organ.
 She took classes from Andreas Jost, main organist of the Zürich Grossmünster.
-The art of playing the organ becomes Tatiana’s vocation, and in 2015 — her new profession: after receiving the Certificate of Advanced Study in Church Music, she becomes employed as church organist (currently at the St. Antonius Catholic Church in Wallisellen, canton of Zürich, Switzerland).
+The art of playing the organ becomes Tatiana’s vocation, and, in 2015, her second profession: after receiving the Certificate of Advanced Studies in Church Music, she becomes employed as church organist (currently at the St. Antonius Catholic Church in Wallisellen, canton of Zürich, Switzerland).

 Tatiana develops her career in piano in parallel with organ playing.
 In 2017, she graduates as Master of Arts in Music Performance and Master of Arts in Specialized Music Performance.
-In the season of 2017/2018, the pianist performed complete Beethoven’s piano sonatas; in the season of 2018/2019, she performed a cycle of fifteen concerts with Chopin’s music (including complete Mazurkas, both Piano Concertos, complete études, and chamber pieces); in the season of 2019/2020, she performed a cycle of Robert Schumann’s works (along with pieces for piano, the cycle included complete violin sonatas and trios, two vocal cycles, and piano four hands pieces).
+In the 2017-2018 concert season, the pianist performed complete Beethoven’s piano sonatas; in the 2018-2019 season, she performed a cycle of fifteen concerts with Chopin’s music (including complete Mazurkas, both Piano Concertos, complete études, and chamber pieces); in the 2019-2020 season, she performed a cycle of Robert Schumann’s works (along with pieces for piano, the cycle included complete violin sonatas and trios, two vocal cycles, and piano four hands pieces).